Punktum-dk/nsu-service-specification/README.md

 <a name="semantical-validation-errors"></a>
 ### Semantical Validation Errors

+These errors can occur when the specified domain name and nameserver are validated towards the registry.

 * English: `Provided domain name is not registered with DK Hostmaster`
 * Danish: `Angivet domæne navn er ikke registreret hos DK Hostmaster`